Partial desingularization: Introduction

 \begin{definitions and remarks} We say that an algebraic variety $X$ has \emph{simple normal crossings (snc)} at $a$ if there is an embedding of an open neighbourhood of $a$ in a smooth variety $Z$, and a system of regular coordinates (or a regular system of parameters) $(x_1,\ldots,x_n)$ for $Z$ at $a$, with respect to which $X$ is defined by an equation \eqref{eq:nc}.
 (In this case, we say, more precisely, that $X$ has \emph{simple normal crossings} $\snc(k)$ of \emph{order} $k$ at $a$.)

 Simple normal crossings at $a$ is equivalent to the condition that (the restrictions of $X$ to) all irreducible components are smooth (or empty) and transverse at $a$.

 We say that an algebraic or analytic variety $X$ has \emph{normal crossings (nc)} at $a$ (or, more precisely, \emph{normal crossings} $\nc(k)$ of \emph{order} $k$ at $a$) if $X$ is again defined locally by an equation \eqref{eq:nc}, except that here $(x_1,\ldots,x_n)$ is an \'etale (or local analytic, or formal) coordinate system at $a$ (perhaps after a finite extension of the ground field $\IK$).
+In particular, normal crossings is the basic notion in the analytic case.

 The \emph{normal crossings locus} $X^\nc$ of $X$ denotes the set of points of $X$ having only normal crossings singularities. ($X^\nc$ includes all smooth points of $X$.) \end{definitions and remarks}